Nairn Town and County Buildings: History

-The building continued to serve as the meeting place of the enlarged Nairn District Council after it was formed in 1975 and additional offices were established in Courthouse Lane, behind the building, to accommodate council officers and their departments.
+The building served as the meeting place of Nairn District Council after it was formed in 1975 on the abolition of both the county council and Nairn Town Council.
+The district council also continued to use 4 Courthouse Lane to accommodate council officers and their departments.
 It ceased to be the local seat of government when the new unitary authority, The Highland Council, was formed in 1996, and instead operated as a service point for the delivery of local services.
-An extensive programme of restoration works, including repairs to the masonry, the refurbishment of the clock mechanism and new lighting to the front of the building, was undertaken by Laing Traditional Masonry and completed in October 2020.